RomanValov/jnbdoc/docs/task.01.rst

 Sphinx supports themming.
 In my case Sphinx tools bundled with the distro are patched to use Alabaster theme by default.

-In order to force your documentation to use particular theme it should be configured via ``html_theme`` paramater.
+In order to force your documentation pages to use particular theme it should be configured via ``html_theme`` parameter.

 For example to use default ReadTheDocs theme you have to set ``html_theme='sphinx_rtd_theme'`` in your configuration file.

-Being default for ReadTheDocs it will be handled automatically on ReadTheDocs service.
+Being default for ReadTheDocs service it will be handled automatically on ReadTheDocs service.
 However if you wish to give it a try locally you have to install theme's python package::

     sudo pip3 install sphinx-rtd-theme